UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_metamotionr_with_python.md

 At this point, there is a problem, our instance doesn't know which is the status of the sensor, which loggers were created, and which signal were registering.
-To solve this problem, can be used the method `sync_host_with_device`, that synchonize our instance with the actual status of our MetamotionR device.
+To solve this problem, can be used the method `sync_host_with_device`, that synchronize our instance with the actual status of our MetamotionR device.
 Now our instance knows which logger exists, but doesn't knows which signals were subscribed, for this reason, and to download all data, you must invoke the method `subscribe_anonymous_datasignals`.
 Once our instance is prepared, download the data is as simple as call the method `download_logs` to get all the data from the device, and